-4 After placing a device on the market (after) Ref.
-Corrective action Importers shall take the appropriate corrective action when a competent authority identifies an unacceptable risk to health or safety.
+After placing a device on the market (after) Ref.
+3 Corrective action Importers shall take the appropriate corrective action when a competent authority identifies an unacceptable risk to health or safety.
 Art.
 95.1 Where a non-conformity does not present an unacceptable risk to health or safety, importers shall bring the non-compliance to an end within a reasonable period that is clearly defined.
 Art.
 97.1 Importers shall cooperate with competent authorities on any action taken to eliminate or mitigate the risks posed by devices which they have placed on the market.
 They shall provide competent authorities with free samples of or access to the device.
 Art.
 13.10 Importers shall cooperate with the competent authorities when the latter carry out an evaluation of the device.
 Art.
-94 Art.
-94 Art.
-94 Ref.
-Confidentiality out an evaluation of the device.
+94 1 Continuously Ref.
+3 Confidentiality Continuously Importers are under an obligation of confidentiality regarding: • personal data, • commercially confidential information and trade secrets, including intellectual property rights, unless disclosure is in the public interest, • implementation of the Regulation, in particular for the purpose of inspections, investigations or audits.
+Ref.
+3 Art.
+109 Confidentiality Cooperation Importers are under an obligation of confidentiality regarding: • personal data, • commercially confidential information and trade secrets, including intellectual property rights, unless disclosure is in the public interest, • implementation of the Regulation, in particular for the purpose of inspections,